Wars of Alexander the Great: Siege of Tyre

 The Siege of Tyre occurred in 332 BC when Alexander set out to conquer Tyre, a strategic coastal base.
 Tyre was the site of the only remaining Persian port that did not capitulate to Alexander.
 Even by this point in the war, the Persian navy still posed a major threat to Alexander.
 Tyre, the largest and most important city-state of Phoenicia, was located both on the Mediterranean coast as well as a nearby Island with two natural harbors on the landward side.
 At the time of the siege, the city held approximately 40,000 people, though the women and children were evacuated to Carthage, an ancient Phoenician colony.

 Alexander sent an envoy to Tyre, proposing a peace treaty, and asked to visit their city and offer sacrifices to their God Melqart.
 The Tyrians politely told Alexander that their town was neutral in the war, and that allowing him to offer sacrifices to Melqart would be tantamount to recognizing him as their king.
 Alexander considered building a causeway that would allow his army to take the town by force.
 His engineers did not believe it would be possible to build such a massive structure, and so Alexander sent peace envoys once more to propose an alliance.
 The Tyrians believed this to be a sign of weakness, and so they killed the envoys and threw their bodies over the city wall.
 The dissent against Alexander's plans to take the city by force disappeared, and his engineers began to design the structure.
 Alexander began with an engineering feat that shows the true extent of his brilliance; as he could not attack the city from sea, he built a kilometer-long causeway stretching out to the island on a natural land bridge no more than two meters deep.
 Alexander then constructed two towers 150 feet high and moved them to the end of the causeway.
 The Tyrians, however, quickly devised a counterattack.
-They used an old horse transport ship, filling it with dried branches, pitch, sulfur, and various other combustibles.
-They then lit it on fire, creating what we might call a primitive form of napalm, and ran it up onto the causeway.
-The fire spread quickly, engulfing both towers and other siege equipment that had been brought up.
+They used an old horse transport ship, filling it with dried branches, pitch, brimstone, and any other flammable material.
+They then lit it on fire, and ran it up onto the causeway.
+The fire spread quickly, engulfing both towers and siege engines.